-Yoga and Scoliosis
+Yoga And Scoliosis

 Scoliosis is the lateral (sideways) curvature of the spine, which may present as either a single curve (c-shaped) or a double curve (S-shaped).
 Because of this, scoliotic cases must be handled with the utmost delicacy and care.
 When there is spinal curvature, biomechanical changes occur in the human body, causing the muscles on one side of the curve to be tight while the muscles on the opposite side are weak.
-Therefore, the only way to help straighten a spinal curve is by correctly identifying those muscles, then strengthening the weak muscles and stretching the tight muscles.
+Therefore, the only way to help straighten a spinal curve is by correctly identifying those muscles, strengthening the weak muscles, and stretching the tight muscles.
 Only practitioners who are trained and experienced will be able to do this well.
-Please do not think any Tom, Dick or Harry from down the street can do this for you.
+Please do not think any Tom, Dick, or Harry from down the street can do this for you.

 Why should you avoid exercises with twisting or bending if you have Scoliosis?

 On the other hand, if someone has an S-shaped curve of their spine (which is quite common), they would find muscle weakness and tightness on both sides of their spine.
 Yoga is an exercise and stretching program that focuses on symmetrical and bilateral soft tissue stretching and exercises.
 Soft tissues such as muscles, ligaments, spinal discs of patients with scoliosis mustn’t be stretched or exercised symmetrical on both sides.
 Any form of Yoga or symmetrical, balanced, or proportional exercise and the rehabilitative program is not valid or suitable for scoliotic patients.